hyttmi/cellframe-masternode-webui/README.md

 ## Configuration

+**If installation is done with `install.sh` script.
+The configuration file will be set to `/opt/cellframe-node/etc/cellframe-node.cfg.d/webui.cfg`**

-Configuration of the plugin is done by editing `cellframe-node.cfg` file in `/opt/cellframe-node/etc/cellframe-node.cfg`.
+Configuration of the plugin is done by editing `cellframe-node.cfg` or file in `/opt/cellframe-node/etc/cellframe-node.cfg`.
 You just need to add new section `[webui]` to the end of the file and below that, add the settings which you want to change:

 - `api_token=your_own_api_token`- Used in accessing plain JSON data (You can generate your own or use a service like https://it-tools.tech/token-generator).
 - `auth_bypass=true|false` Disables HTTP authentication.
 Useful if you're planning to for example use the plugin behind reverse proxy.
 Default false.